Roy Miller (American football): Tampa Bay Buccaneers

-Miller was drafted by the Tampa Bay Buccaneers in the 3rd Round (81st overall) of the 2009 NFL Draft.
+Miller was selected by the Tampa Bay Buccaneers in the third round (81st overall) of the 2009 NFL Draft.
 As a rookie Miller appeared in 15 out of 16 games for the Buccaneers, starting 1 game.
 Within a heavy rotation composed of Chris Hovan and Ryan Sims, he played a considerable amount of time, finishing his rookie season with 37 tackles, 2 sacks.
 In 2010, he returned with the Bucs starting all 16 games and finished the season with an impressive 47 tackles, 1 sack.
 Miller also played short yardage fullback in 2010.
 In 2011, Miller tore his MCL the first preseason game, causing him to miss the entire preseason.
 He returned the first game of the year as a reserve player, only to re-injure himself a couple weeks later against the New Orleans saints (bulging discs).
 Despite the injuries, Miller played every regular season game (starting 3) finishing the season with 36 tackles.

 Jacksonville Jaguars

-On March 15, 2013 Miller signed with the Jacksonville Jaguars.
+On March 15, 2013, Miller signed with the Jacksonville Jaguars.
 He was placed on injured reserve on December 23, 2013.

 On October 25, 2016, Miller was placed on injured reserve after sustaining an Achilles tear in Week 7 against the Oakland Raiders.

 On March 12, 2017, Miller was released by the Jaguars.

 Kansas City Chiefs

 On August 2, 2017, Miller signed with the Kansas City Chiefs.
-He was released on November 13, 2017 after an arrest; he was subsequently suspended by the NFL for the first six games of 2018 for not cooperating with the NFL's legal team.
+He was released on November 13, 2017, after an arrest for domestic battery; he was subsequently suspended by the NFL for the first six games of 2018 for not cooperating with the NFL's legal team.

 Retirement

 Miller had several options and interest to return to football, but ultimately decided to focus on his children and health after a tumultuous divorce that settled after two years and nearly 6 mediated sessions.
-On June 30, 2018 he announced his retirement, blaming his wife for the controversy surrounding him.
+On June 30, 2018, he announced his retirement, blaming his wife for the controversy surrounding him.
 Miller has since created several new foundations and spends his time volunteering.